jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 3   | Constitution Save DC16, on a failed save you can expend a Hit Die to heal as a Bonus Action                  |
 | 4   | Automatically fail a death saving throw when you drop to 0 HP                                                |

-89. **Arcane Lock** Arcane energies lock all containers
-   - All containers, backpacks, sacs, vials, etc become under the effect of Arcane Lock for 8 hours
+89 **Arcane Lock** Arcane energies lock all containers.
+All containers, backpacks, sacs, vials, etc become under the effect of Arcane Lock for 8 hours.

-90. -93. **Enlightening Winds**:
+90-93 **Enlightening Winds**:

 | 1d4 | effect                                                                                      |
 |-----|---------------------------------------------------------------------------------------------|